MikeDigitize/talk-to-me/README.md

 * speechend
 * speechstart

 If you try and register an unsupported event you'll get a console warning from your instance of `TalkToMe`.
-To add an event use the `on` method.

 ```javascript
 /*